benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 pybind11_add_module(python_cpp_example ${SOURCES} "${SOURCE_DIR}/bindings.cpp")
 ```

 That's all we need to instruct CMake to build our extension module.
-Rather than run CMake directly, however, we're going to configure python's `setuptools` to build our package automatically via `setup.py`.
+Rather than run CMake directly, however, we're going to configure python's built-in [`setuptools`](http://setuptools.readthedocs.io/en/latest/) to build our package automatically via `setup.py`.

 #### Building with `setuptools`

 On its own, `setup.py` will not build an extension module with a CMake-based build system.
 We have to define a custom build command.
-The code I'm presenting here was largely taken from the [`pybind11`'s CMake example repository]().
+The code I'm presenting here was largely taken from the [`pybind11`'s CMake example repository](https://github.com/pybind/cmake_example).
 I won't explain every line of the code here, but in brief, we're defining two classes that will create a temporary build directory and then call CMake to build any extension modules in our package.
 Add these two class definitions to `setup.py`:

 ```python
 import os